 A custom-designed special multiple-turn helical coil was built to generate the required heating to heat a carbide and steel plate assembly for a brazing and de-brazing application in the oil and gas industry.

-To heat hammer bits for the insertion of carbide buttons; the end product is a drilling tool for the oil and gas industry.
+Shrink-fitting hammer bits with induction for the insertion of carbide buttons; the end product is a drilling tool for the oil and gas industry.

 Using induction to heat magnetic steel cutting tools for removal of carbide cutting tips.
 Induction efficiently and precisely heats the client's part in a controlled manner delivering only the required heat.